cobbzilla/hokeylization/README.md

 ## Other options

+### Dry run
+Pass `-n` / `--dry-run` to display what would be done, but do not actually make any API calls  or write any files

 ### Force
-Pass `-f` / `--force` to always regenerate translations, even if they already exist.
+Pass `-f` / `--force` to always regenerate translations, even if they already exist

+### Match
+Pass `-m` / `--match` to limit the files processed when running in directory-mode

+You may not always want to translate *every* file in your source directory to your target directory

+The value of the `-m` / `--match` option is a regex (beware shell quoting rules!) that specifies which files should be translated

+When in doubt, you can combine this option with `-n` / `--dry-run` to see which files would be translated

 ### Handlebars
-The strings to translate might contain `{{ handlebars }}` templates, either with two or three curly-braces.
+The strings to translate might contain `{{ handlebars }}` templates, either with two or three curly-braces

-You probably *DON'T* want the stuff inside those templates to be translated.
+You probably *DON'T* want the stuff inside those templates to be translated

-Pass the `-H` / `--handlebars` flag, and anything within `{{ ... }}` will not be translated.
+Pass the `-H` / `--handlebars` flag, and anything within `{{ ... }}` will not be translated

 ### Process-as
-Normally everything is processed as plain text.
+Normally everything is processed as plain text

-If your content is HTML, it will get mangled unless you pass the `-p html` / `--process-as html` option.
+If your content is HTML, it will get mangled unless you pass the `-p html` / `--process-as html` option

 ### Help
 Use `-h` / `--help` to show help